DIT168-Group11/Team11/README.md

 Clone the file using git with fetching information from our githubpage using the link from our repository or download it from the github page as a .Zip file.

 ### Building
-Go to the build folder using terminal and use 'cmake ..' command and afterward run the make command.
+Go to the build folder using terminal and use `cmake ..` command and afterward run the `make` command.

 ### Testing
-After you are done with the building use the ./main command oppen a new terminal in the build folder and use the ./main command, after doing so the program should expect you to write a number after entering it the second terminal should be showing the entered nummber.
+After you are done with the building use the `./main` command open a new terminal in the build folder and use the `./main` command again, after doing so the program should expect you to write a number after entering it the second terminal should be showing the entered nummber.